 - Some recipes will recommend using superfine sugar.
 I use granulated sugar and am very happy with the results.

-- Any almond extract that lists oil of bitter almond as an ingredient can be used.
+- Any almond extract that lists the oil of bitter almond as an ingredient can be used.

 Nutrition

-This post was originally published on December 13, 2014 and republished on November 21, 2017 with updated content, photos and a video.
+This post was originally published on December 13, 2014, and republished on November 21, 2017, and again on December 20, 2024 with updated content and revised photos.
 Thanks for watching and sharing.

 carla